Full remote mode

 CLion automatically configures the paths for your project code synchronization.
 Use the Mappings tab to change the default mappings (for example, to set a particular remote directory for the copied sources instead of the default tmp folder):

-You can monitor the synchronization process in the File Transfer tool window ( ):
+For CMake projects, CLion automatically triggers synchronization when you change deployment settings.
+You can monitor the process in the File Transfer tool window ( ):

 Resync header search paths